mdeff/ntds_2018/README.md

 Click the [binder badge][binder_lab] to play with the notebooks from your browser without installing anything.

 For a local installation, you will need [git], [Python], and packages from the [Python scientific stack][scipy].
-If you don't know how to install those on your platform, we recommend to install [Miniconda], a distribution of the [conda] package and environment manager.
-Please follow the below instructions to install it and create an environment for the course.
+If you don't know how to install those on your platform, we recommend to install [Miniconda] or [Anaconda], a distribution of the [conda] package and environment manager.
+Follow the below instructions to install it and create an environment for the course.

 1. Download the Python 3.x installer for Windows, macOS, or Linux from
    <https://conda.io/miniconda.html> and install with default settings.
 Skip
    this step if you have conda already installed (from [Miniconda] or [Anaconda]).
 Linux users may prefer to use their package manager.
-   * Windows: Double-click on the `.exe` file.
+   * Windows: Double-click on `Miniconda3-latest-Windows-x86_64.exe`.
    * macOS: Run `bash Miniconda3-latest-MacOSX-x86_64.sh` in your terminal.
    * Linux: Run `bash Miniconda3-latest-Linux-x86_64.sh` in your terminal.
 1. Open a terminal.
 Windows: open the Anaconda Prompt from the Start menu.